 Be among the first to get the latest insights from LEI’s Lean Product and Process Development (LPPD) thought leaders and practitioners.
 Subscribe to The Design Brief, LEI’s newsletter devoted to improving organizations’ innovation capability.

 In the very early phases of designing the electrically powered Amazon delivery vehicles at Rivian, our designers and engineers spent countless hours closely observing Amazon drivers and other logistics stakeholders as they did their work.
-We debated observations based on first principles, formed hypothesis, rapidly built many different virtual and physical prototypes, tested them with users, got their feedback, rigorously tested them again, deselected, combined, and eventually converged on solutions.
+We debated observations based on first principles, formed hypotheses, rapidly built many different virtual and physical prototypes, tested them with users, got their feedback, rigorously tested them again, deselected, combined, and eventually converged on solutions.
 We did all this work before starting to do detailed design because we knew that was how we would create the best possible value.

 This anecdote should come as no surprise to practitioners of Lean Product and Process Development.
 One of the critical findings from my product development research in the late ’90s was that Toyota put far more time and effort into understanding their customer and context at the very beginning of each program than their competitors did.
 They worked tirelessly to understand and solve the customer’s problem and deliver unique and targeted value with their products.